zackhanni/soundslikesoma/_services/05-music-video.md

 Whats Included:

 - 4K Ultra HD Video Recording
+- Color Correction
 - Video Effects Synched To Your Audio
 - Shoot At The Studio or Anywhere In Center City
-- Green Screen Backdrop
+- Green Screen or Black Theatre Curtain Backdrop
-- Professional Lighting Equipment
+- Professional Lighting Equipment - Including Color Changing LEDs
 - Frequent Video Draft Updates To Make Sure You Are Happy With The Progress
-- 2-5 Business Day Turnaround
+- 2-7 Business Day Turnaround Depending On How Complex The {roject Is

 Additional Options